ICEREG1992/trashbot/README.md

 ### todo
 Notice a bug of yours?
 Make a note of it so you can get to fixing it later.

 Any user can send the ``!todo`` command to view the todo list.
 Any Blue or Red keycard holder can send ``!todo [msg]`` to a trashbot-joined channel to add an item to the todo list.
-Any Blue keycard holder can send ``!todoclear [number]`` to wipe a particular item off the todo list.
+Any Blue keycard holder can send ``!todoclear [number]`` to wipe a particular item off the todo list. ``!todoclear`` can also take a comma-separated list of numbers to clear multiple items.

 ### spam train
 Channel found a new funny thing to spam? trashbot will eagerly hop on that train.
-After three completely similar messages, trashbot will send the same exact thing to the channel, joining in.
+After three to five completely similar messages, trashbot will send the same exact thing to the channel, joining in.
 From then on, each message that remains the same will have a small chance of trashbot jumping in again to say it.

 ### wordplay
 Reward clever usages of words by having trashbot give a response when you hide a particular word within another in a unique way!
 In example, if "Ian" is a keyword, then "variant" would trigger a response, but only once!
 Admittedly a niche feature, but this bot's for me not for you.
 Add a new wordplay keyword with ``!wordplayadd [keyword] • [response]`` and remove the keyword with ``!wordplayremove [keyword]``.

 ### mcplayers
 Running a Minecraft server and want a quick way to check if anybody's on?
 Trashbot can help you out.
-The pinged server can be set through environment variables or a text file as defined below.
-Trigger a check with ``!whosuprn``.
+Trigger a check with ``!whosuprn``, change the stored server ip with ``!setwhosup [ip]``.

 ## installation